cmac-duke/s-1lab-website/content/authors/Luciana Parisi/_index.md

 ---
 # Display name
-name: Mark Olson
+name: Luciana Parisi

 # Username (this should match the folder name)
 authors:
-- Mark Olson
+- Luciana Parisi

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 #role: Professor of Artificial Intelligence